python-control/python-control/doc/develop.rst

 * Function names are lower case with words separated by underscores.

-* Function names usuall describe what they do (`create_statefbk_iosys`, `find_operating_points`) or what they generate (`input_output_response`, `find_operating_point`).
+* Function names usually describe what they do (`create_statefbk_iosys`, `find_operating_points`) or what they generate (`input_output_response`, `find_operating_point`).

-* Some abbreviations and shorted versions are used when names get very long (e.g., `create_statefbk_iosys` instead of `create_state_feedback_input_output_system`.
+* Some abbreviations and shortened versions are used when names get very long (e.g., `create_statefbk_iosys` instead of `create_state_feedback_input_output_system`.

-* Factory functions for I/O systems use short names (partly from MATLAB conventions, partly because they are pretty frequenctly used):
+* Factory functions for I/O systems use short names (partly from MATLAB conventions, partly because they are pretty frequently used):
   `frd`, `flatsys`, `nlsys`, `ss`, and `tf`.

-* Short versions of common commands are created by creating an object with the shorter name as a copy of the main object: `bode = bode_plot`, `step = step_response`, etc.
+* Short versions of common commands with longer names are created by creating an object with the shorter name as a copy of the main
+  object: `bode = bode_plot`, `step = step_response`, etc.

-* The MATLAB compatibility library (`control.matlab`) uses names that line up with MATLAB (e.g., `lsim` instead of `forced_response`).
+* The MATLAB compatibility library (`control.matlab`) uses names that try to line up with MATLAB (e.g., `lsim` instead of `forced_response`).

 Parameter names